ss-huang/Chardonnay-Leaf-Multispectral-Image-Evaluation/README.md

 If your research utilizes the aforementioned notebook, please cite the DOI provided above.

 ## Contact information
-If you have any questions or feedback, please feel free to contact the authors Shusong Huang, Université de Reims Champagne-Ardenne or Prof. Valeriu Vrabie valeriu.vrabie@univ-reims.fr or using the authors information provided via DOI.
+If you have any questions or feedback, etc., please feel free to contact the authors, Shusong Huang, Université de Reims Champagne-Ardenne or Prof. Valeriu Vrabie valeriu.vrabie@univ-reims.fr or using the authors information provided via DOI.